The Mindfulness Foundation has four focus areas

 (4) what assessment he has made of the use of mindfulness in schools in (a) improving behaviour and (b) increasing educational attainment.

-So in 2013 the UK Education Department is in a similar situation on 'mindfulness' to IBM in '82 on 'world hunger'!
-The IBM story had a happy ending when in 2008 the Chairman announced a corporate 'Smarter Planet' initiative to help solve many global problems and sustainable development issues including smart food systems.
+So in 2013, the UK Education Department is in a similar situation on 'mindfulness' to IBM in '82 on 'world hunger'!
+The IBM story had a happy ending when in 2008 the Chairman announced a corporate 'Smarter Planet' initiative to help solve many global problems and sustainable development issues became centre stage, including smart food systems.
+On 1 January 2016, the 17 Sustainable Development Goals (SDGs) of the 2030 Agenda for Sustainable Development — adopted by 193 world leaders in September 2015 at a historic UN Summit — officially came into force.

-The Mindfulness Foundation is working to ensure that the UK Government strategic focus and vision for 'Mindfulness in Schools' will not take so long!
+The Mindfulness Foundation intention is to ensure that the UK Government strategic focus and vision for 'Mindfulness in Schools' will not take so long!